 The list of events and resources available at the Lewes Public Library astounds!
 Lectures, workshops, author presentations and performances.
-Children’s programming, book clubs – and even a financial education series.
+Just last week, NASA Aerospace Scientist, Dr. John Mather explained the Webb telescope (how it was built and what we hope to find), a part of the Science and Society Series.
+There are free hearing screenings, computer help sessions, tax season workshops, children’s programming, book clubs – and even a financial education series.
 The library’s calendar is almost overwhelming.

 Here, we focus on the Lewes Library’s Performance Series, the Spoken Word Society and Shakespeare Festival.
 Don’t let the Shakespeare reference fool you – it’s symbolic for the most part, although there are some events that involve Shakespeare readings and performances.
 As for the spoken word, literary works are performed and discussed, bringing stories to life.